psychemedia/storytelling-notes/hunting_of_the_snark.md

 *THE BAKER'S TALE.*

-*They did what they could to rouse him, broguht him muffins, and tea, and cucumber sandwiches, and even tried telling him riddles, and eventually he came round.
-And he told them a tragic tale.*
+*They did what they could to rouse him, broguht him muffins, and tea, and cucumber sandwiches, and even tried telling him riddles.
+When he eventually came rounnd, he started to tell them a sorrowful tale.*

-*That started with his parents...*
+*That started way, way back, with his parents...*

-*"We've no time for that", said the Bellman, "if it gets dark we'll stand no chance of finding the Snark".*
+*"We've no time for that", the Bellman said.
+"If it gets dark we'll stand no chance of finding the Snark".*

-*"I'll skip forty years, then" said the Baker, with tears in his eyes, and continued his tale.*
+*"I'll skip forty years, then" said the Baker, and with tears in his eyes, he continued his tale.*

 "A dear uncle of mine (after whom I was named)
 ⁠Remarked, when I bade him farewell—"